Frequently asked questions: Appraisers

-How do I obtain the required experience without a license?
+How do I get the required experience without a license?

 You must work under the supervision of a certified appraiser as a registered trainee.

-No. The law does not prevent an “appraiser trainee” from preparing an appraisal report.
-However, it will require a review and signature of a certified real estate appraiser as the supervisory appraiser.
-Appraisers are reminded that Standard Rule 2-3 USPAP requires the name of each individual providing significant professional assistance be stated in the certification of the report.
+No. The law doesn't prevent an "appraiser trainee" from preparing an appraisal report, but it requires a review and signature of a certified real estate appraiser as the supervisory appraiser.
+Remember that Standard Rule 2-3 USPAP requires the name of each individual providing significant professional assistance be stated in the certification of the report.

 Where can I find the number of hours allowable for appraisals?